wbrozonowicz/wbrozonowicz.github.io/_posts/2022-10-17-js-about-this.md

 - rating set for class 2 = 4
 - call for object1
 - rating set for class 1 = 5
- -rating set for class 2 = 6
+- rating set for class 2 = 6
- -apply for object1
+- apply for object1
- -rating set for class 1 = 7
+- rating set for class 1 = 7
- -rating set for class 2 = 9
+- rating set for class 2 = 9
 - binding setMyRating to object1
 - rating set for class 1 = 55
 - rating set for class 1 = 15